Dansby Swanson Player Props: Cubs vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.61 team ERA ranks 24th among all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (139 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (143 total, 1.4 per game).

-- The right-hander's last time out came on Thursday against the New York Mets, when he threw 5 2/3 innings, surrendering one earned run while giving up two hits.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the righty tossed 6 2/3 innings, surrendering six earned runs while allowing eight hits.

-- The 27-year-old has an ERA of 4.29, with 9.9 strikeouts per nine innings, in 18 games this season.
-Opposing hitters have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.